 Chronic malnutrition and stunting is a significant problem in the township and Zambia itself.
-These children have been commenced on the nutrition programme at NERI and their weight and height are monitored weekly.
-The prevention of malnutrition is such a vital issue as discussed in the literature, in particular in relation to the development of the child and his future role in society that it is essential that all children under 5 at the Linda province be screened by the CHW on an ongoing basis .
-Apart from this vital screening i4Life CHS hope to further educate and work with the Community Health Workers in the area of nutrition and Health promotion to work in partnership with the staff of the NERI clinic the Linda community to enhance the quality of life for the vulnerable child under 5.
+These children have been commenced on the nutrition programme at our clinic and their weight and height are monitored weekly.
+The prevention of malnutrition is such a vital issue [as discussed in the literature] in particular in relation to the development of the child and their future role in society that it is essential that all children under 5 in Linda province be screened by Community Health Workers on an ongoing basis .
+Apart from this vital screening i4Life Child Health Specialists hope to further educate and work with the Community Health Workers in the area of nutrition and Health promotion to work in partnership with the Ministry of Health Zambia in the Linda community to enhance the quality of life for the vulnerable child under 5.
 This can be realistically achieved by increasing their nutritional status and educating their families and the community at Linda in the prevention and management of malnutrition.

 Maura Moran. i4Life CHS.

 - On arrival at the shanty town, i4Life Child Health Specialist Team carried out a pilot study of children under 5 which indicated that 17% of children under 5 living in the shanty town were suffering from chronic malnutrition.

 - In response to this survey, a Nutrition clinic was set up, in conjunction with a weekly education programme and all children under 5 are being screened for malnutrition.
 All children that present with malnutrition are commenced on a supplementary feeding programme under Zambian guidelines.

 - Education of Local Voluntary Community Workers from the Linda Shanty Town and the Zambian Health Care Professionals working at our clinics.
 This education includes the following.
 Health, Human Rights, Child protection, Vulnerable adults policy.